Advocacy tools and tips

 - College ranking systems give UAF high scores in multiple areas.
 Examples include:

-- UAF is the only university in the nation to earn the Quality Matters Exemplary Program
+in the nation to earn the Quality Matters Exemplary Program status.
+UAF offers more

-30 online degrees, ranging from occupational endorsements and certificates to graduate
+than 50 fully online degrees, ranging from occupational endorsements and certificates

 - U.S. News and World Report considers UAF the only national university in Alaska, putting us in a category with the best universities in the country.